pivotal-cf/pivotal-ui/CONTRIBUTING.md

 ## Testing

+### Code linting

+We lint our javascript code with JSHint, which is run every time you run `gulp test`.
+Please ensure the code is linted before you commit.

+### Visual-diff regression testing

 (for the moment, this section is aspirational)

-We use CSSCritic for front-end regression testing.
-Currently, we are only testing a few components, with plans to expand.
+We use CSSCritic for visual-diff regression testing.
 To test:

-### Set a baseline to test against (before making any changes!!)
+#### Set a baseline to test against (before making any changes!!)
 1. Run `gulp` to build the assets
 1. Run `gulp test`.
 This will open up Firefox and show all rendered test files in a "yellow" state.
 1. Click "Accept the rendered page" for *each* component.
-Yes, this will get more painful as we add more tests.
-If it is slowing you down, please let us know so we can prioritize automating this step.
+Yes, this is slow.
+If it is too painful please let us know so we can prioritize automating this step.

-### Creating test fixtures for new components (very aspirational)
+#### Creating test fixtures for new components (very aspirational)

 Test fixtures are automatically created every time you create a `haml_example`, `haml_example_table`, `html_example`, or `html_example_table` in the styleguide documentation.

-When you are happy with your component, you'll need to set a baseline test for it, and then it will get tested against regressions going forward.
+If you create a new component, re-run `gulp test` to load the component in CssCritic, and set a baseline for it when you are happy with how it looks.

-### Rerun the test suite for regressions (before you commit/make a pull request)
+#### Rerun the test suite for regressions (before you commit/make a pull request)
 1. Run `gulp` to build the latest assets
 1. Run `gulp test`.
 This will open up Firefox.
 1. If there are no regressions, all components will be green.